Take The Quiz

 We need our emotions!

 Emotional Dysregulation Can Lead to Unhealthy Coping Strategies

 We also need to know how to regulate emotions appropriate to the situation.

-When emotions feel too high, emotional dysregulation, it can lead to unwanted consequences such as eating or drinking too much, avoiding people or places, or blurting out things you wish you hadn’t said, which can damage interpersonal relationships.
+When emotions feel too high, emotional dysregulation can lead to unwanted consequences such as eating or drinking too much, avoiding people or places, or blurting out things you wish you hadn’t said, which can damage interpersonal relationships.

 When our emotions are too low, we may procrastinate, lack motivation, or feel numb or indifferent and stop pursuing important goals.

 The emotion quiz will help you establish a baseline measurement of how much your emotional dysregulation is affecting you today.

 What is Emotional Regulation?

 Emotional regulation refers to our ability to manage and respond to an emotional experience.